-It’s technically spring, and summer shines on the horizon like a bright, glowy ball.
-Then you wake up to three inches of snow and remember it’s Central Oregon––the land where you wear sandals and wool sweaters together, and it’s totally possible to ski and golf in the same afternoon.
+May means it’s technically spring, with summer beckoning like a warm orange glow on the horizon.
+Then you wake to three inches of snow and remember it’s Central Oregon—the land where you wear sandals with a puffy coat, and it’s definitely do-able to ski and SUP in the same afternoon.

-With the caveat that all things hinge on random acts of Mother Nature, here’s what’s happening in Bend during the marvelous month of May.
+While all May activities hinge on random acts of Mother Nature, here’s what to see, do, and experience in Bend during the marvelous month of May.

 Squeeze in some spring skiing

 While snow conditions vary from year to year, it’s a safe bet Mt.
-Bachelor’s lifts are still churning as we head into May.
+Bachelor’s lifts keep churning into May.
 Offering 4,300 skiable acres and 3,365 vertical drop, the season typically spans from mid-November through late May.
 Enjoy skiing and snowboarding under bluebird skies, or bust out the cross country gear to enjoy the longest groomed Nordic season in the nation.

 Grab some fresh veggies

 As sunshine bathes area farms, the Bend Farmer’s Market springs to life in the Brooks Alley above Drake Park.
 The market operates from May to October, offering everything from fruits to flowers to meats to baked goods and more.
 Hours typically run from 2-6 each Wednesday, though it changes occasionally due to rain, extreme heat, or wildfire smoke.
 It’s a great stop to fit in after a late lunch in Downtown Bend, and a wonderful way to grab goodies for your Bend vacation rental kitchen while supporting small regional farms.